EMT/wildtime-api/app/config/activities.md

 Check out <a href="http://www.youtube.com/watch?v=TSTILvAlObg">this video for more tree climbing tips.</a>

-his is just one of the National Trusts 50 things to do before you are 11 ¾; you can find the rest on the <a href="http://www.nationaltrust.org.uk/50things">50 things website</a>
+From the National Trust’s list of <a href="http://www.nationaltrust.org.uk/50things">50 things to do before you’re 11 ¾</a>.

-Thanks to LIVESTRONG for this activity.

 ### Nature Mystery Bag